ajshultz/comp-pop-gen/pipeline_scripts/mk_testing/README.md

 Tim Sackton (Director of Bioinformatics, Informatics Group, Harvard University; tsackton@g.harvard.edu)

-Update, June 27: 08_cleaning.R is a work-in-progress.
+Update, July 1: scripts 08 & 09 are in progress; pipeline is not complete.